The Way of the Lord Shelters the Blameless

 The Lord’s way strengthens the righteous but destroys the workers of evil.

-29 The way of Yahweh is a stronghold to the upright, but it is a destruction to the workers of iniquity.
+29 The way of the LORD is a refuge to the upright, but destruction awaits those who do evil.

 The Lord’s way strengthens the righteous but destroys the workers of evil.